THE HICKEYS OF LOUGH GUR

 Edmd Hayes

-The House Books created in the late 1840s in preparation for Griffiths Valuation show the Hickeys in Lough Gur, with Bridget McGrath next door.
+The House Books created in 1848 in preparation for Griffiths Valuation show Thomas Hickey in Lough Gur, with Bridget McGrath next door.

 House Book, Loughgur, Knockaney parish

-Thomas Hickey has a house that is 28.4 feet long by 16 feet wide, and 6.9 feet high.
-The house is rated 3B-.
+Thomas Hickey had a house that was 28.4 feet long by 16 feet wide, and 6.9 feet high.
+The house was rated 3B-.
 That means it is a thatched house of stone walls with mud mortar, or mud walls of the best kind.
 The condition is medium - deteriorated by age, and not in perfect repair.
-He also has a turf house that is 17.6 feet long by 13 feet wide, and 5.6 feet high.
+He also had a turf house that was 17.6 feet long by 13 feet wide, and 5.6 feet high.
+The property included a house, outbuildings, and land.

-The other piece of land owned by Thomas Hickey is also found in the House Books.
-The house is 23.9 feet long by 12 feet wide, and 5.6 feet high.
-It is rated 3C-.
-That means it is a thatched house of stone walls with mud mortar, or mud walls of the best kind.
-The condition is old and dilapidated, scarcely habitable.
+The other piece of property leased by a Thomas Hickey is also found in the House Books.
+It was a house only, with no land.
+The house was 23.9 feet long by 12 feet wide, and 5.6 feet high.
+It was rated 3C-.
+That means it was a thatched house of stone walls with mud mortar, or mud walls of the best kind.
+The condition was old and dilapidated, scarcely habitable.
+The house was leased from Patrick Gourey, at will.
+This was a lease for the house only, with no land.
+Patrick rented the house, offices and land from the Count de Salis.

 House Book, Loughgur, Knockaney parish

-In Griffiths Valuation of 1851, the Hickeys are found on two pieces of property, in lot 11a and lot 35a.
-In lot 11a, Thomas is renting a house, office and just over six acres of land from the Count de Salis.
-Bridget McGrath is show in Lot 10a.
-In lot 35a, Thomas is renting a small house only (worth eight shillings) with no land, from Patrick Gourey.
+In Griffiths Valuation of 1851, the Hickeys were found on two pieces of property, in lot 11a and lot 35a.
+In lot 11a, Thomas was renting a house, office and just over six acres of land from the Count de Salis.
+Bridget McGrath was show in Lot 10a.
+In lot 35a, Thomas was renting a small house only (worth eight shillings) with no land, from Patrick Gourey.
 This is the old, dilapidated property shown in the House Books.
-This Thomas may be Thomas, Jr, before he emigrated to America.

 Griffiths Valuation, Loughgur, Knockaney parish, 1851